 We work hard to foster a love of reading in our children.
 We want them to experience the thrill of opening a new book, share the feelings it evokes and cast a critical eye on its content.
 Quality texts form the basis of English lessons and include poetry, fiction and non-fiction.
 These texts inspire investigation, creativity and learning in other curriculum areas too.
 We have a well-stocked library which the children regularly access, be it reading for pleasure or choosing books to support their learning.

-We use ‘Jolly Phonics’ (a systematic synthetic phonics programme) to support the delivery of the statutory Letters and Sounds programme, starting on entry at the Early Years Foundation Stage and progressing through KS1.
+We use Twinkl Phonics (a DFE-approved systematic synthetic phonics programme) to support the children, starting on entry at the Early Years Foundation Stage and progressing through KS1 and into KS2 where necessary.
 This enables all children to blend and segment effectively and apply these skills in reading and spelling.
 All children are taught phonics discretely and will learn in ability groups until they have mastered the phonic skills needed to succeed in all areas of literacy.

 Using Cambridge PenPals Handwriting programme, we teach a cursive script from Year 1 onwards which ensures children have a neat and fluent style of handwriting, now a statutory requirement from Year 2 onwards.